rhasselbaum/scrappy-ddns/README.md

 ## Option 3: Deploy to an existing web server

 Scrappy DDNS is a Flask web application that can be deployed to any WSGI-compliant container including Apache, nginx, Twisted Web, Tornado, and others.
 You must have the **Flask** library installed and **Python 3.2 or higher** to run it.
 The Flask project's [deployment documentation](http://flask.pocoo.org/docs/0.10/deploying/) explains how to deploy to a number of these servers.
 If you have an existing web server and you're the DIY type, this might be a good option for you.
-Just make sure your server supports SSL/TLS if it is exposed on the Internet to protect tokens in transit.
+Just make sure your server supports SSL/TLS to protect tokens in transit if it is exposed on the Internet.

 # Client configuration